Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 After Two Months

-By three months, your baby will be gaining more head control and starting to bear weight on his arms.
-Eventually, he will be able to lift and turn his head more freely, start to lift his chest off the ground and begin to reach for toys with his arms.
-At this point, your baby will be interacting much more with his environment and tummy time will become more playful.
+Eventually, they will be able to lift and turn their head more freely, start to lift their chest off the ground, and begin to reach for toys with their arms.

 Want to learn more?
 Find out what milestones to look for during tummy time for 3 to 6 month olds.